solsword/dewlight/data/example-help.md

 weight of exactly 5, you can select the "initiated" histogram, and click on the bar above the number 5 on the x-axis.

-## Colors {#help:colors}
+## Legend {#help:legend}

-In the top-right of the window, there is a "Colors" panel which displays a legend for the current graph.
-In the [relationships](#help:relationships), [ego network](#help:ego_network), and [affinity plot](#help:affinity_plot) views, this displays one color for each node group, along with the name of that group.
+In the top-right of the window, there is a "Legend" panel which displays a legend for the current graph.
+In the [relationships](#help:relationships), [ego network](#help:ego_network), and [affinity plot](#help:affinity_plot) views, this displays one style for each node group, along with the name of that group.
-In the [histogram](#help:histogram) view, it displays the different colors used for each different value that can be used to plot a histogram, which is useful when comparing histograms to distinguish which is which.
+In the [histogram](#help:histogram) view, it displays the different styles used for each different value that can be used to plot a histogram, which is useful when comparing histograms to distinguish which is which.